GW/DT invariants and 5D BPS indices for strips from topological recursion: Introduction and summary

 \section{Introduction and summary}

 In this work, our main focus lies on understanding the connection among various kinds of invariants, motivated by enumerative geometry and physics, associated with Calabi-Yau threefolds (CY).
 Namely, the Gromov-Witten (GW) invariants arising as enumerative invariants in the context of counting stable maps from a Riemann surface $\Sigma_{g}$ with genus $g$ into the CY ($\mathcal{Y}$), in the class $\beta \in H_2(\mathcal{Y},\mathbb{Z})$, on the one hand.
-Through the ``remodeling conjecture'' \cite{Bouchard:2007ys}, (several aspects of which have been firmly established as mathematically proven already \cite{Eynard:2012nj,Fang:2013dna,Fang:2016svw}) the GW invariants can be associated with the B-model geometry of the mirror $\mathcal{X}$, as periods/variation of Hodge-structure.
-On the other hand, we consider the Donaldson-Thomas (DT) invariants for a CY 3-fold $\mathcal{Y}$, associated with the counting of coherent sheaves, with stability determined by polarization \cite{MR2951762,MR2600874}.
-As we will see, they are also closely related to the counting of certain BPS indices in five-dimensional supersymmetric gauge theories, engineered by CY 3-folds \cite{Nekrasov:2014nea},\cite{Nekrasov:2016qym},\cite{Banerjee:2018syt}.
-In the following, we will denote as $\mathcal{X}$ the mirror of the CY 3-fold $\mathcal{Y}$.
+Through the ``remodeling conjecture'' \cite{Bouchard:2007ys}, (several aspects of which have been firmly established as mathematically proven already \cite{Eynard:2012nj,Fang:2013dna,Fang:2016svw}) the genus $0$ GW invariants can be associated with the B-model geometry of the mirror $\mathcal{X}$, as periods/variation of Hodge-structure, whereas, the higher genera invariants are determined by topological recursion, the main technique that features in this paper.
+On the other hand, we consider the Donaldson-Thomas (DT) invariants for a CY threefold $\mathcal{Y}$, associated with the counting of coherent sheaves, with stability determined by polarization \cite{MR2951762,MR2600874}.
+A relation between GW invariants and DT invariants is already known due to \cite{Maulik:2003rzb,Maulik:2004txy}.
+As we will see, DT invariants are also closely related to the counting of certain BPS indices in five-dimensional supersymmetric gauge theories, engineered by CY threefolds \cite{Nekrasov:2014nea,Nekrasov:2016qym,Banerjee:2018syt}.
+A relation between BPS indices and topological recursion was already studied for other geometries in \cite{Iwaki:2020efz,Iwaki:2021zif}.
+In the following, we will denote as $\mathcal{X}$ the mirror of the CY threefold $\mathcal{Y}$.
 In fact, the same counting problem through mirror symmetry can be formulated as the counting of stable special Lagrangian A-branes in the Calabi-Yau threefold ($\mathcal{X}$).

 The DT invariants correspond to the counting of BPS states in the 5D $\mathcal{N}=1$ theory obtained by compactifying M-theory on a CY threefold.
 Starting from M-theory on $\mathcal{Y}\times S^1\times\mathbb{R}^4$, one arrives at the 5D theory, defined by the geometry of the CY as $T^{\textrm{5D}}[\mathcal{Y}]$ on ${\mathbb{R}}^4\times S^1$.
 Now consider M5-branes wrapping $\mathcal{C}_4\times S^1\times \mathbb{R}$ and M2-branes wrapping $\mathcal{C}_2\times {\mathrm{pt}}\times \mathbb{R}$, where $\mathcal{C}_i$ are holomorphic submanifolds in $\mathcal{Y}$ ($i$ corresponds to real dimension) and the second component and the third component indicate the submanifolds that they wrap inside $S^1$ and $\mathbb{R}^4$.
 Reducing on $S^1$ one obtains a bound state of D4-D2-D0 branes in type IIA string theory corresponding to an object of the derived (bounded) category of coherent sheaves $D^bCoh(\mathcal{Y})$ \cite{Dijkgraaf:2006um,Kontsevich:2000yf,kontsevich1995homological,Nekrasov:2014nea}.
 At the same time in $T^{\textrm{5D}}[\mathcal{Y}]$, the corresponding BPS objects are ``monopole strings'' wrapping $S^1\times \mathbb{R}$ and ``instanton particles'' wrapping $\mathbb{R}$.
 This relates the computation of the BPS index for this theory, to the computation of the ``rank zero DT invariants'' for the Calabi-Yau threefold $\mathcal{Y}$.
 In this work, for a specific class of geometries, we will provide these 5D BPS indices $\Omega$, starting from the GW partition function.